-NUTR-10 Principles of Nutrition 3.0 units
+NUTR-10 Principles of Nutrition

+trition 3.0 units Transferable to CSU/UC

 Functions of nutrients in the human body.
 Nutritional needs of individuals through their life cycle, food choice determinants, effects of cooking and processing, role and safety of food additives, and meal planning guidelines.
 Not open for credit to students with credit in HLTH 10/FCS 10.
 (L)